ROLES AND TASKS OF THE KINGDOM OF GOD

 The nations will resist the will of Christ.
 But their insistence on following their own will shall be smashed to pieces.

 We can see from this that only those believers who live by the Life of Jesus will be raised at His coming.
 It appears to me that the majority of church-attenders have no intention of turning over their plans and schemes to the Lord.
-There are some that do, however.
+There are some who do, however.
 They will ascend to meet the Lord Jesus when He appears.

 At this time, the knowledge of the Lord will fill the earth, due to the Presence of Christ and His saints.